Football's Greatest

 Formation: 2-3-5

 The first bona fide world champions.
-When Uruguay won the first World Cup it was after dominating the previous decade as the leading international football nation.
-The Olympics represented the only global football tournament in these pre-world cup days and Uruguay won the football gold medal in both 1924 and 1928.
+When Uruguay won the first World Cup it was after dominating the previous decade as the leading international football team.
+The Olympics represented the only global football tournament in these pre-world cup days and Uruguay won the football gold medal in both 1924 and 1928, recognised by FIFA as comparable status to a World Cup.
 This was itself more impressive in that both those Olympic tournaments were held in Europe (Paris and Amsterdam).
 These victories made Uruguay the logical choice for the honour of holding the first World Cup.
 This they duly won, beating neighbours Argentina 4-2 in the Final.
-The limited European involvement in this tournament, and Uruguay's refusal to compete in the next two, European-based, World Cups may cast some doubt on their credentials but those Olympic victories prove beyond doubt that Uruguay was the leading football nation from 1924 to 1930.
+The limited European involvement in this tournament, and Uruguay's refusal to compete in the next two, European-based, World Cups may cast some doubt on their credentials but with those Olympic victories it proves beyond doubt that Uruguay was the leading football nation from 1924 to 1930.

 The star of the team was the black player Andrade, a defensive half-back, who fascinated Parisian society.
-The football characer of Uruguay thrughout history was established as a defensive and combative though not without some attacking flair.
-In 1930 this was largeky provided by Scarone.
+The football character of Uruguay throughout history was established as a defensive and combative though not without some attacking flair.
+In 1930 this was largely provided by Scarone.

 Picture